GBTQ+ Themes

 It’s getting better out there, isn’t it?

-As public awareness, perceptions and legal rights shift daily, all who fall into this population have likely experienced at one time or another varying levels of discomfort, discrimination and marginalization.
-Not just from strangers—several experience all of these in their own homes.
+As public awareness, perceptions and legal rights shift daily, LGBTQ+ people experience varying levels of discomfort, discrimination and marginalization.
+Not just from strangers—often in their own families.

 For many, an equally difficult struggle occurs within.
-Questioning one’s own gender and/or sexual identity, letting go of the “normal” template we’re all raised with, feeling scared, unsafe, lost, alone, confused.
+Questioning one's own gender and/or sexual identity, letting go of those "normal" template everyone’s raised with, feeling scared, unsafe, lost, alone, confused.

 It’s…complicated.